quanteda/spacyr/README.md

 python.exec("import platform\nprint(platform.python_version())")
 #> 2.7.12
 ```
-If the outputs are different, loading spaCy will fail as the python executable the R system calls is different from the version of python spaCy is intalled.
+If the outputs are different, loading spaCy is likely to fail as the python executable the R system calls is different from the version of python spaCy is intalled.

 To resolve the issue, you can alter an environmental variable and then reinstall rPython.
 Suppose that your brew python is in `/usr/local/bin`, run the following: